 A loud slapping sound pulled Sethunya from her thoughts and she walked into the side room to see Marjani dragging a baby Catalka out of the water onto the lily leaf floor.
 Even at such a young age the Catalka was over half their size.
 Sethunya watched as Marjani began divvying up the remains before returning to the kitchen to make sure all her prep work was finished.
 Every few minutes Marjani would bring another part of the Catalka for Sethunya to add to the meal or store away until nothing remained.
 By the time Marjani was done, dinner was ready and the two ate sprawled on large cushions with a view of the depths.
 Homes similar to Marjani’s provided a steady glow revealing the life drifting near.

-“Do you every worry about the creatures?”
+“Do you ever worry about the creatures?”
 Sethunya asked.

 Marjani finished chewing before answering, “Not really.
 Depending on the season I’ll close the water portal.
 That’s about it.”